SAP-samples/digital-manufacturing-extension-samples/docs/Exercise2.1.md

 		    "TorqueRightUpperValue": 80
 		}

+> Note: you should use port 443 for HTTPS.

+The attributes here, "TorqueLeftValue" means the value of Left Torque, "TorqueLeftLowerValue" means the minimun value of Left Torque, "TorqueLeftUpperValue" means the maximum value of Left Torque, and the right values are similar.

-## Step 2: Run the Docker image locally (Optional)
+## Step 2: (Optional) Run the Docker image locally

+This step is to help you test the code locally and get a better understanding of the architecture and logic.
+You can skip it if you don't have enough time.

+> Note: The docker image we use here, mcr.microsoft.com/mssql/server:2017-CU24-ubuntu-16.04, supports amd64 processors only (if you want to try it locally, first check your computer CPU architecture).

+1. Replace the database records with your SFC.

+	In "setup.sql" file under "app" folder, replace the first attribute in each record with your SFC value.

+		INSERT INTO DCs
+			(SFC, TorqueLeftValue, TorqueLeftLowerValue, TorqueLeftUpperValue, TorqueRightValue, TorqueRightLowerValue, TorqueRightUpperValue, Evaluation, Count)
+		VALUES("{your-sfc-1}", 20, 40, 60, 88, 20, 80, 0, 1)
+		INSERT INTO DCs
+			(SFC, TorqueLeftValue, TorqueLeftLowerValue, TorqueLeftUpperValue, TorqueRightValue, TorqueRightLowerValue, TorqueRightUpperValue, Evaluation, Count)
+		VALUES("{your-sfc-2}", 19, 40, 60, 89, 20, 80, 0, 2)
+		GO

-1. To run the Docker image locally.
+2. To run the Docker image locally.

 		docker run -e ACCEPT_EULA=Y -e SA_PASSWORD=DMC_Bootcamp123 -p 1433:1433 -p 8080:8080 --name sql1 -d {docker id}/mssqlnodejs